dinruz/js-exercises-functions-arrays/README.md

 console.log("Adding New Gear...");
 addItem(myAdventureInventory, 'Elixir of Life');
-addItem(myAdventureInventory, 'Magical Map'); // This should fail gracefully addItem(myAdventureInventory, 'Rope');
+addItem(myAdventureInventory, 'Magical map'); // This should fail gracefully addItem(myAdventureInventory, 'Rope');

 console.log("Removing Unwanted Items...");
-removeItem(myAdventureInventory, 'Leather Armor');
+removeItem(myAdventureInventory, 'Leather armor');
-removeItem(myAdventureInventory, 'Rusty Dagger'); // This should fail as it's not present removeItem(myAdventureInventory, 'Health Potion');
+removeItem(myAdventureInventory, 'Rusty dagger'); // This should fail as it's not present removeItem(myAdventureInventory, 'Health potion');

 console.log("Is the Gear Present?");
-hasItem(myAdventureInventory, 'Steel Sword');
+hasItem(myAdventureInventory, 'Steel sword');
-hasItem(myAdventureInventory, 'Elixir of Life');
+hasItem(myAdventureInventory, 'Elixir of life');
-hasItem(myAdventureInventory, 'Health Potion'); // This should fail as it was removed
+hasItem(myAdventureInventory, 'Health potion'); // This should fail as it was removed

 console.log("Sorting My Inventory...");
 sortInventory(myAdventureInventory);